PayPal Limit: What’s the Minimum & Maximum Transfer Limit

-- Prevent someone unauthorized from sending too much money in a single transaction
+- Prevent unauthorized users of a PayPal account from sending too much money in a single transaction

 - Prevent people from sending too much money because of a typo